AhmedDoban/Pinterest-Colne/README.md

 # Key Features:

+A Pinterest clone built using the MERN stack, enabling users to register, log in, and access features like profile management, image sharing, liking, pinning, and deletion.
+Utilizes JWT-based authentication, MongoDB for data storage, and React.js for dynamic frontend interfaces.
 - User authentication and profile management
 - Image upload, sharing, liking, pinning, and deletion
 - Responsive and intuitive user interfaces